Smile-SA/odoo_addons/smile_document/README.rst

 Configuration
 =============

-If you want to add your own document types, add group *Document / Manage Document* and go to menu *Document / Configuration / Documents types*.
+If you want to add your own document types, add your user to the "Manage Document" group.
+*Users -> your user -> Access Rights tab -> Other -> Document Management -> set to Manage Document*

 Bug Tracker